Kshitij Moon

 Biography

-Before beginning his PhD journey at SOAS, University of London, Kshitij worked closely with Yogesh Maitreya, writer and founder of Panther’s Paw Publication, an anti-caste publishing house.
-He played a key role in developing the Library of Emancipation, a project in Nagpur, Maharashtra, his hometown.
-The project aimed to establish a public library and research centre with a vision to keep knowledge free and accessible to all.
-Kshitij assisted in curating, cataloguing, and overseeing the collection of over 300 books, received through donations.
-The Library of Emancipation is a community-driven initiative designed to create an inclusive space for learning and unlearning, while preserving Dalit history and culture.
-It also serves as a centre for social change by collecting books that are anti-discriminatory in nature.
+Prior to commencing his doctoral studies, Kshitij worked closely with writer and publisher Yogesh Maitreya, founder of Panther’s Paw Publication, an anti-caste publishing house in Nagpur.
+He played a key role in developing the Library of Emancipation, a community-driven initiative in Nagpur aimed at establishing a public library and research centre committed to making knowledge free and accessible.
+He was involved in curating, cataloguing and managing a collection of over 500 donated books.
+The library functioned as a space for social transformation by promoting anti-discriminatory literature and preserving Dalit history and culture.

-Kshitij has pursued specialised studies in caste, gender, and development.
+Kshitij has also undertaken specialised training in caste, gender, and development.
 He completed a six-month certificate course on the Life and Thoughts of Dr B.R.
-Ambedkar at IGNOU (June–December 2023), which covered Ambedkar’s contributions to social, political, economic, and constitutional thought for which he self-published educational reference material that he published on Amazon Kindle in 2023.
-In 2021, he earned a certificate in Gender and Development from Krantijyoti Savitribai Phule Women’s Studies Centre (SPPU), where he conducted oral history research with Neo-Buddhist Dalit families and produced a report on family planning.
+Ambedkar at IGNOU (June–December 2023), focusing on Ambedkar’s contributions to social, political, economic and constitutional thought.
+As part of this work, he self-published educational reference material on Amazon Kindle in 2023.
+In 2021, he earned a certificate in Gender and Development from the Krantijyoti Savitribai Phule Women’s Studies Centre (SPPU), where he conducted oral history research with Neo-Buddhist Dalit families and produced a report on family planning.

 Research interests